 1

-For graphic designers, professional indemnity is the most critical cover type.
-It protects you against the claims most likely to arise in your work - IP infringement, design errors, missed deadlines, and specification disputes.
-Build your insurance package around this cover type first and ensure your limit matches your largest project values.
+For graphic designers, PI is the most important cover type.
+It protects against the claims most likely to arise - IP infringement, design errors, missed deadlines and specification disputes.
+Build your insurance package around PI and ensure the limit reflects your largest project values.

 2